 Applying for a property once you have received your NRAS ID Number

 If you meet the eligibility requirements, you can apply for a place to rent under the scheme.
 You can find properties currently available from Mangrove Housing by visiting National Rental Affordability Scheme Properties for Rent on realestate.com.au.

 Once you have chosen a property you would like to apply for:

 Please complete and submit a Mangrove NRAS Tenancy Application

-It is important that you provide all information requested on the application form to be considered for a property.
+To be considered for a property it is important that you provide all information requested on the application form

 Once your application has been processed, there are three options:

 If a suitable property is available, your application will be presented for consideration to the property owner.